Letter of affirmation

-Letter to luke
+Letter to Luke - mentored

 I would describe you as 'a loyal and faithful friend'.
 Only the other day some of us were talking about all the guys around church and when your name came up and my comment was exactly that.
 If you want a loyal friend, Luke is the guy.

 With the church projector work, I am very happy with your performance.
 It is a challenge that most people sitting in church don't really appreciate and you handle it well.
-Your attitude is great and your slide timing is too.
+Your attitude is great and your slide timing is great too.
 I know if you are left to look after the projector, then you will do a good job whether supervised or not – thanks!

 And about you – the man.
 You are tall, dark, strong, good looking (for a guy), well built and talented.
 You also have a friendly personality and good sense of humour.
 What else would a guy want?
 You have got what others guys wish they had.